cwang/cwang.github.io/content/posts/2022-08-wise-3-years-series.md

 I would be lying if I say I knew exactly what I signed up for on that day, or in the following three years.
 What I do know is ‘til this day I continue to benefit from my learnings from Wise.

 This series is my report card for my time at Wise.
-In true Wise spirit, I aim to offer my candid view on a few crucial topics.
+In true Wise spirit, I aim to offer my candid view on a number of crucial topics.

 - [Part I: Missions and Values]({{< ref "/posts/2022-08-wise-3-years-p1.md" >}})
 - [Part II: Autonomy in the DNA]({{< ref "/posts/2022-08-wise-3-years-p2.md" >}})